 Crypto Guide: Bitcoin (BTC) vs. Bitcoin Cash (BCH)

 When the Blockchain was first introduced through the Bitcoin whitepaper in 2009 by Satoshi Nakamoto, there was no debate such as Bitcoin vs. Bitcoin Cash and whether or not one of them is better than the other cryptocurrency.
-This is due to the fact that Bitcoin cash arose out of a hard fork from Bitcoin, which took place in 2017.
-A hard fork is driven by the mining community and happens only if the miners can’t reconcile about an upcoming update addressing the future of the mined coin.
+This is due to the fact that Bitcoin Cash arose out of the bitcoin cash hard fork from Bitcoin, which took place in 2017.
+A hard fork is driven by the mining community, including bitcoin miners, and happens only if the miners can’t reconcile about an upcoming update addressing the future of the mined coin.
 This means, in essence, one coin follows the new, upgraded blockchain, and the other coin continues along the old route.

 So you might wonder, which upgrade caused the dissent about Bitcoin’s prospective path and what is Bitcoin Cash?